Skip to Content

 4. Refresh the Soil Once a Year

 Each year you should repot your plant with new soil.
 However, it’s important to note that you likely do not need to go up a pot size when you do this.
 African violets won’t bloom unless they’re a little root-bound.
-You’re just changing out the soil to give the plant a refresh.
+I’ve found that a 3″ pot is the perfect size.

 And because they only grow from the crown (think of a fountain with the water coming out of the top), they won’t be sprawling and taking up more room as they grow, so a smaller pot is preferred.